-You know your families abilities best, so I always encourage you to not chase someone else’s Instagram but do what you feel is right for you.
+You know your family’s hiking abilities best.
+I always encourage you to not chase someone else’s Instagram, but do what you feel is right for you.

-As I mentioned, my friend was visiting from Ontario, she had never been to Sunshine Meadows, and she remarked,
+As I mentioned, my friend was visiting from Ontario and had never been to Sunshine Meadows.
+Here are her remarks,

 So don’t feel like you are missing out if you don’t get on all the trails the day you visit.